akamai/luda/Readme.md

 docker push your_docker_user/luda_image
 ```

-and on the remonte you can either run it with docker-compose (you need to it copy it there) or run
+and on the remote you can either run it with docker-compose (you need to it copy it there) or run

 ```bash
 docker rm -f luda; sudo docker run -it -v /home/data/:/code/data -p 5555:8888 --name luda your_docker_user/luda_image bash